BrunoThums/SSLVerifier/README.md

 - Remove www from URLs
 - Optionally put, by argument, the addition of port 80 and 443 at the end of the URL
 - Add custom message for host invalid or error
-- Check if all protocols are disable (is it even accessible?)]
 - Check, by argument, for valid/invalid certificates

 ## Uninstall